 At this background, this is realized that, even though the bilateral relations between India and Russia have widened and deepen persistently, yet there is an enormous untapped potential which still needs to be explored.
+Both the nations believe that there is a huge opportunity to enhance the bilateral trade to US\$ 30 billion by 2025.

-Thus, going ahead there is need to intensify efforts to facilitate the full realization of this potential.
+Thus, there is still a need to intensify efforts to facilitate the full realization of this potential.
 Russian business community should be supported to explore new opportunities arising from increasing focus on infrastructure development and manufacturing sector in India.
 This will provide impetus to India's great initiative 'Make in India'.
-While, Indian enterprises should be supported in identifying export opportunities in Russian market to promote 'Made in India'.
+While, Indian enterprises should be supported in identifying export opportunities in Russian market on account of changing dynamics of Russia's trade in the world market.

-We believe the promotion of bilateral economic cooperation between India and Russia will contribute to the enhanced role of emerging markets in the world economy and to foster sustainable, balanced and inclusive global growth, in the coming times
+We believe that promotion of bilateral economic cooperation between India and Russia will contribute to the enhanced role of emerging markets in the world economy and to foster sustainable, balanced and inclusive global growth.